 Around age 1, behavior is mostly physical: grabbing, throwing, mouthing, arching away.
 Language is just appearing, so frustration shows up in the body first.
 What looks like "defiance" is often pre-verbal problem-solving.

 Around age 2, many families see a peak in tantrums and limit-testing.
-This isn't because anything is wrong — it's because independence is growing faster than regulation.
+This isn't because anything is wrong.
+It's because independence is growing faster than regulation.
 Hitting and biting often cluster in the same season.
+If food battles started around now too, that overlap is normal; the feeding guide covers the mealtime version of the same control struggle.

-Around age 3, you may hear more negotiation, narration, and "why" questions — and also smarter pushback.
+Around age 3, you may hear more negotiation, narration, and "why" questions, plus smarter pushback.
 The behavior often shifts from purely physical to more verbal.
 That's progress, even when it's still exhausting.

 These are ranges, not deadlines.
 Each child moves at their own pace.